TART-MSU/HyperQB/README.md

 ## Quick Remarks on this Artifact
 1. We notice that while running our experiments on the ATVA VM, the overall runtime *increase* (in comparison to our reported runtime in Table 3 and Table 4, obtained from running on a MacBook M1 locally).
 2. We notice that in some cases, AH/AHQ might report *“Unexpected exit code by spot”* when running on ATVA VM.
 This was not detected while running from a MacBook M1 locally, and since this is an issue (probably due to a different platform) from other tools we used for comparisons, and is not about HyperQB itself, we did not further debug on it.
 Please note this differences of the `error` cases we reported in Table 3 and Table 4.
 3. For fair comparison, we also make sure the models used by other tools are the same (all in NuSMV format).
 The only difference is the different .hq formula since the syntax of HyperQB vs AH/AHQ, are slightly different (however, the semantics of formula still conform).

 ## Setting up the Artifact
-For comparisons with other tools, we kindly ask the reviewers to extract the artifact in the *home* directory, i.e., with `${PWD}` as `/home/artifact/HyperQB` (this is due to AH and AHQ requiring absolute paths to spot).
+For comparisons with other tools, we kindly ask the reviewers to extract the artifact in the *home* directory, i.e., double theck to make sure `${PWD}` is as `/home/artifact/HyperQB` (this is due to AH and AHQ requiring absolute paths to spot), and incorrect path will cuase errors in their tools.

 We provide a one-click shell script to quickly setup everything on [ATVA VM](https://zenodo.org/records/10928976).<br/>
 First, download and unzip *HyperQB.zip*, step into the root directory: